 Avoiding sugar isn’t always as easy as it sounds though.
 Sugar is frequently hidden in products that aren’t usually associated with sugar.
-It is also referred to by other names and found in many different forms including molasses, organic cane sugar, fruit juice concentrate, malt sugar, corn syrup, honey, syrup, and words ending in “ose” dextrose, lactose, maltose, fructose, glucose, and sucrose.
+It is also referred to by other names and found in many different forms.
+Other names include molasses, organic cane sugar, fruit juice concentrate.
+It is also hidden by using words ending in “ose” dextrose, lactose, maltose, fructose, glucose, and sucrose.
 The following suggestions are a few ways that can help Atlanta employees and students choose healthy snacks and reduce sugar consumption:

 - check the ingredient list for hidden sugar

 - eat as close to natural as possible

 - check the nutrition label to see how much sugar is actually in the product

 - eat more protein and healthy fats such as nuts, seeds, avocados, and olives

 - drink naturally flavored seltzer water as an alternative to sugary beverages

 The increase in demand for snacks and beverages with less sugar has led to new, easy-to-find, healthier choices.
 Healthy options include kombucha teas and drinking vinegars.
 Since Atlanta employees are looking for a wide variety of flavors and sweetness levels, there are many new opportunities to offer healthy snacks and beverages at all sweetness levels in the office break room.